March 4, 2014 11:22 am by cp2556

 This website is your resource for up-to-date information about campus alerts, closures and openings during emergencies or unfavorable weather situations.
 The updates from this site are available via telephone by calling the university’s general information number at 512-232-9999.

 As a situation progresses, updates will also be available through local news media, the university’s home page, group e-mails and text messages.
 If you have changed carriers, please update your account.
 In the event of an emergency, the university community may also receive communications via office voicemail, the siren system, UTPD patrol car announcements, fire-panel systems and flat-screen televisions in residence halls and public gathering places.

-For emergency information about specific campus services and facilities, check out the campus links or contacts sections of this Web site.
-To learn more about how to prepare for an emergency, visit the Emergency Preparedness Web site and read the university’s emergency procedures or emergency plans.
+To learn more about how to prepare for an emergency, visit the Emergency Preparedness website and read the university’s emergency procedures or emergency plans.

 - Emergency Information

 Call 911 from any campus phone or 512-471-4441

 24-Hour Hotline: Call 512-471-3511

 Call 911 from any campus phone or call UTPD at 512-471-4441

 - 24-Hour Telephone Counseling (for UT Students only)